NeurodiverCity Sheffield

 Professionals

-We also provide training, consultancy and support packages for schools and other professionals who provide services to families in Sheffield.
-We support all agencies who work with children and young people to understand neurodiversity and enable them to make reasonable adjustments and support which meets the needs of children, young people and their and families.
+We provide training, consultancy and support packages for schools and other professionals who provide services to families in Sheffield.
+We support all agencies who work with children and young people to understand neurodiversity and neurodivergent conditions.
+This aims to enable school staff and other professionals to make reasonable adjustments and implement support which meets the needs of children, young people and their and families.

 Need different support?